Key Points

 There are three issuance routes: the Legal Affairs Bureau (Houmukyoku), your registered domicile's municipal office, or a Japanese consulate abroad.
 The right choice depends on the destination country and the receiving authority's requirements.
 Each route also has different procedural constraints, which we walk through below.

 Our office is located in Akasaka, Tokyo — within close proximity to the Ministry of Foreign Affairs (Kasumigaseki).
-We support all three issuance routes with workflows tailored to each, including a half-price package (¥38,500) for consulate-issued certificates where the apostille step may be omitted depending on the issuing and receiving authorities.
+We support all three issuance routes with workflows tailored to each, including a Consulate-Issued Certificate Plan (¥38,500) for consulate-issued certificates where the apostille step may be omitted depending on the issuing and receiving authorities.

 A note on terminology: A gyoseishoshi (行政書士) is a Japanese certified administrative procedures specialist licensed under the Gyoseishoshi Act.
-The profession is a national qualification regulated by the Ministry of Internal Affairs and Communications, with statutory authority to prepare and submit documents to government agencies, including apostille applications.
+The profession is a national qualification regulated by the Ministry of Internal Affairs and Communications, whose professional scope includes preparing and submitting certain administrative documents to government agencies, including apostille applications.

 Certificate of No Impediment vs. Single Status Certificate